-The Electrostatics (es) interface (\gtrless), found under the AC/DC branch (\gtrless) when adding a physics interface, is used to compute the electric field, electric displacement field, and potential distributions in dielectrics under conditions where the electric charge distribution is explicitly prescribed.
-The formulation is stationary except for use together with other physics interfaces.
+The Electrostatics (es) interface ( $\gtrless$ ), found under the AC/DC>Electric Fields and Currents branch when adding a physics interface, is used to compute the electric field, electric displacement field, and potential distributions in dielectrics under conditions where the electric charge distribution is explicitly prescribed.
+The formulation is stationary except for when it is used together with other physics interfaces.
 Eigenfrequency, frequency-domain, small-signal analysis, and time-domain modeling are supported in all space dimensions.

-The physics interface solves Gauss' Law for the electric field using the scalar electric potential as the dependent variable.
+The physics interface solves Gauss' law for the electric field using the scalar electric potential as the dependent variable.